Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/05/duplication-vs-coupling.md

 categories:
     - Programming
 tags:
-    - coupling
+    - Coupling
-    - dry
+    - DRY
-    - duplication
+    - Duplication
 ---

 There is a generally understood principle of programming that says *if you remove duplication, you introduce coupling*.
 For example, you have two classes that have similar code, so you create a function that they both call.
 Now the two classes are coupled to the function.
 You make one thing better, but something else gets worse.
 That’s a pain.